yamunagc/news-aggregator/README.md

 ## Overview

 This project implements a Python-based News Information Aggregator that combines data retrieved from a public web API with additional information extracted through web scraping.
-The system was developed to address the assignment requirements for integrating API consumption, HTML scraping, object-oriented design, data processing, visualization, testing, and graphical user interaction.
+The application was developed to satisfy the requirements of the assignment by integrating API consumption, HTML scraping, object-oriented design, data processing, visualization, testing, and graphical user interaction.

-The application retrieves current news articles from NewsAPI, enriches article records by scraping source webpages, cleans and consolidates the collected data, and presents the results through a Tkinter-based interface with an analytics dashboard.
-The final implementation emphasizes modular architecture, tested functionality, data consistency, and usability.
+The system retrieves current news articles from NewsAPI, enriches article records by scraping source webpages, cleans and consolidates the collected data, and presents the results through a Tkinter-based graphical interface with an analytics dashboard.
+The implementation emphasizes modular structure, tested functionality, data consistency, and usability.

 ---

 ## Objectives

-The project addresses the following functional and design objectives:
+The project addresses the following core objectives:

-- integration of a public news API for article retrieval, [file:374]
+- retrieval of news articles from a public API,
-- extraction of additional article details through web scraping, [file:374]
+- extraction of additional article details through web scraping,
-- combination of API and scraped data into a consolidated dataset, [file:374]
+- combination of API and scraped data into a consolidated dataset,
-- data cleaning, duplicate removal, and consistency handling, [file:374]
+- cleaning and normalization of collected data,
+- removal of duplicate records,
-- visualization of article trends using charts, [file:374]
+- visualization of trends in the aggregated dataset,
-- application of object-oriented programming principles, [file:374]
+- application of object-oriented programming principles,
-- validation of critical functionality through unit testing, [file:374]
+- validation of critical functionality through unit testing,
-- and provision of a user-friendly graphical interface for exploration of the aggregated data. [file:374]
+- and provision of a user-friendly graphical user interface.

 ---

-## Feature Summary
+## Implemented Features

-The implemented system includes the following features:
+### Core functionality

-- live news retrieval using NewsAPI,
+- Live news retrieval using NewsAPI
-- category-based article fetching,
+- Category-based article fetching
-- configurable fetch count,
+- Configurable number of articles to fetch
-- web scraping of article content, author, and publication metadata where available,
+- Web scraping of article content, author, and publication metadata where available
+- Merging of API metadata with scraped data
-- duplicate removal and structured data cleaning,
+- Data cleaning and duplicate removal
-- analytics generation using Matplotlib,
-- Tkinter-based article browsing and detailed article viewing,
+- Article browsing and detail viewing through a Tkinter GUI
+- Analytics generation using Matplotlib
+- Unit testing using Python’s built-in `unittest` framework

+### Additional functionality

-- local caching to reduce repeated API requests,
+- In-memory caching to reduce repeated API requests
-- search and filtering within the GUI,
+- Search/filter functionality in the GUI
-- and unit tests for core behaviors. [file:374]

-In addition to the required baseline functionality, the system includes processing improvements for noisy bylines and scraped metadata, ensuring that charts such as Top Authors remain meaningful rather than reflecting webpage interface artifacts. [file:374]
+- Improved author cleaning to remove invalid byline text
+- Fallback handling for sources that restrict full content extraction

 ---

-## System Architecture

-The codebase follows an object-oriented structure in which responsibilities are separated into focused classes.

-### Core classes

-#### `NewsArticle`
-Base data model representing a generic news article with shared fields such as title, URL, source, category, and publication date.

-#### `APIArticle`
-Subclass of `NewsArticle` representing article data returned from NewsAPI, with support for description, image URL, and author metadata.

-#### `ScrapedArticle`
-Subclass of `APIArticle` extended with scraped article content.

-#### `NewsFetcher`
-Responsible for interaction with NewsAPI, validation of categories, fetch count handling, and caching of recent requests.

-#### `Scraper`
-Responsible for retrieving article webpages, extracting useful content and metadata, and handling fallback behavior when full extraction is not possible.

-#### `DataProcessor`
-Responsible for merging records, removing duplicates, cleaning content, standardizing metadata, and preparing tabular data for analysis.

-#### `Visualizer`
-Responsible for generating article analytics charts such as source distribution, category distribution, top authors, and title keywords.

-#### `NewsApp`
-Responsible for graphical user interaction, event handling, article display, and integration of analytics into the Tkinter interface.

-This separation improves maintainability, readability, and testability while also demonstrating encapsulation, inheritance, and modular design. [file:374]

----

-## Technologies and Dependencies
+## Technologies Used

 The implementation uses the following libraries and tools: